Critical Thinking. For Exercises 5–20, watch out for these little... | Channels for Pearson+

 1

-Step 3: Calculate the median.
-The median is the middle value when the data set is ordered.
-If the number of data points is odd, the median is the middle value.
-If even, it is the average of the two middle values.
-Identify the middle values in the sorted data set and compute accordingly.
+Step 3: Find the median.
+Since there are 20 data points (even number), the median is the average of the 10th and 11th values in the ordered list.
+Identify these values and compute their average.

 Verified video answer for a similar problem: